Knee pain after a sprain: is this normal?

 • the knee remains unstable

-• knee swelling important persists
+• significant swelling of the knee persists

 • a blockage is present